Healthy Banana Cake

 • Preheat the oven to 180C/350F.
 Grease three 8-inch cake pans and set aside.

-• In a large mixing bowl, add all your dry ingredients and mix well.
-Add the remaining ingredients and mix together, until a thick batter remains.
+• In a large mixing bowl, add the flour, sweetener, baking soda, salt, and cinnamon.
+Add the bananas, oil, and milk, and mix until a thick batter remains.

-• Transfer the cake batter evenly amongst the cake pans.
-Bake the cakes for 25-27 minutes, or until a skewer comes out mostly clean.
+• Transfer the cake batter evenly among the cake pans.
+Bake the cakes for 40 to 45 minutes or until a skewer comes out mostly clean.

-• Remove the cakes from the oven and let them cool in the cake pans completely.
+• Remove the cakes from the oven and let them cool completely in the cake pans.
 Once cooled, frost and layer the cakes.

 • Take the first cake and place it on a flat surface.
 Spread a generous portion of frosting on top.
 Place the second cake on top and add more frosting to cover.
 Top with the final cake, and frost the top and the outside of the cake completely.